- Search The Registry

 On this date in 1935, the Works Progress Administration (WPA) was created.

 This organization helped provide economic relief to the citizens of the United States who were suffering through the Great Depression.
+Later that summer, it was followed by the Wagner Act which also influenced labor practice in America.
 Established by the Roosevelt administration, by the time it ended in February 1943, it had allocated 11 billion dollars and employed more than 8 million people.
 Jobs formed by the WPA included a variety of construction, clerical, professional, and arts endeavors.
-The WPA came at a time of critical need for African Americans.
+The WPA came at a time of critical need for Blacks.
 The depression, while imposing hardships of people of all races and ethnic backgrounds, struck Blacks particularly hard.

 The WPA not only hired Blacks, its projects contributed to their well-being.
 WPA construction crews built and renovated hospitals, housing projects, schools, parks, playgrounds, and swimming pools in Black communities.
 Impoverished Black children and adults received free medical and dental care at clinics staffed by Black and white doctors employed by the WPA.
 Over 5,000 African American instructors and supervisors worked on the WPA’s educational programs.
 They taught a quarter of a million Black adults to read and write, cutting the illiteracy rate by 5 percent.